-Japanese food is one of my favorite cuisines in the world, so I was incredibly excited to visit Japan last month.
-The main items on my agenda were, big shocker, to eateateat and maybe see a few shrines.
-I spent 5 days eating my way through Japan and loved every second of it!
+Japanese food is one of my favorite cuisines in the world, so I was incredibly excited to visit Japan where the main items on my agenda were, big shocker, to eateateat.
+And maybe see a few shrines, but most just eat all the Japanese food I could.
+I spent 5 days in Japan eating my way around the islands and loved every second of it!

 For many people, their understanding of Japanese cuisine is limited to two dishes – ramen and sushi – and while those two dishes are truly delightful, Japanese cuisine is diverse and regional with a lot more to choose from.
 I was surprised to learn about countless Japanese dishes that are not widely available in the US.
 There were a lot of things I had never tasted before!